Red Hills Ridge Alternate

 Things to Consider.

 As stated earlier, the Red Hills Ridge does require some skill in navigation and route finding in order to stay safe.
 It is important to note that the red rocks on this ridge are extremely sharp (we were actually really surprised by how sharp the rock was).
 We ripped a few holes in our pants and jackets moving across this terrain.
 The sharpness also adds some stickiness for your shoes.
-The person who wrote the route description linked above said, “Take a look at your boots before you go – as they’ll never look the same again, the rocks will shred them.”
+The person who wrote the route description linked above said: “Take a look at your boots before you go – as they’ll never look the same again, the rocks will shred them.”
+This seemed very true for us too!

 Because the route is on sharp rock and requires meticulous travel and focus, consider the amount of time that it may take you to accomplish this alternate.
 We think we heard that 13 DOC hours were recommended to complete the route.
 Make sure to account for this in your planning of the Richmond Ranges if you are going to attempt the Red Hills Ridge Alternate.
 Also, as always, consider the weather.
 It was clear with a few clouds when we did it.
 I am sure that if it was very cloudy, windy, and/or cold it would make navigation and movement harder in an already tricky section.